isaacrmoreno/currency-exchange/README.md

 Now that you have access to your API key and ExchangeRate-API's dashboard we want to ensure your API key remains private before deployment.
 Please follow along with the remaining instructions:

 1. Create a .env file in your root directory.
+2. Add your API key to the .env file using the following format: API_KEY=YourAPIKey
-2. Add .env to your .gitignore file.
+3. Add .env to your .gitignore file.
-3. Within your command line type the following:
+4. Within your command line type the following:

    - `git status` to verify the .gitignore file has been modified.
    - `git add .gitignore`, `return`, `git push origin main`.
 To verify the .env file is being ignored you shouldn't see it anymore when you type `git status` within the command line.

-4. Upon verifying your .env file is being ignored you can safely add your API key to the .env file using the following format: API_KEY=YourAPIKey
 5. From here you can build your project with confidence knowing your precious API key is tucked away in the privacy of its own little .env file - Now go seize your day you beautiful developer! 🎉

 <hr style="height: 1px; border:none; color:#333;" />